Transportation Paintings — The Art of Getting There

 The copyright watermark ©️ teresabernardart.com is not on the actual canvas artwork.

-In a world dominated by modern materials, a traditional wooden boat stands as a testament to craftsmanship and timelessness.
+In a world dominated by modern materials, a traditional wooden boat stands as a quiet testament to craftsmanship and timelessness.
+That sense of enduring beauty is what drew me to this subject.

 Have a question?